-History & Physical Progress Notes Orders Discharge Examinations Summary Medical Documentation only in Documentation only in Medical Documentation Students electronic student electronic student students may only in documentation form.
-This documentation form.
-This not place electronic documentation is not part of documentation is not part of orders. student the permanent record. the permanent record. documentation form or paper form.
-Residents May perform with follow-up May create with the attending May place May create or note from attending to co-sign on the next visit. orders. dictate with co- physician within the next signature 24-hours required.
+History & Physical Examinations Progress Notes Orders Discharge Summary Medical Students Documentation only in electronic student documentation form.
+This documentation is not part of the permanent record.
+Documentation only in electronic student documentation form.
+This documentation is not part of the permanent record.
+Medical students may not place orders.
+Documentation only in electronic student documentation form or paper form.
+Residents May perform with follow-up note from attending physician within the next 24-hours May create with the attending to co-sign on the next visit.
+May place orders.
+May create or dictate with co- signature required.